MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 ---
-title: Understand what you get with Azure Boards to manage your Azure DevOps projects
+title: Understand what you get with Azure Boards to manage your software development projects
 titleSuffix: Azure Boards
-description: Learn about the main Azure DevOps Services workflow features and functions supported by Azure Boards. ms.custom: boards-get-started ms.technology: devops-new-user ms.assetid:
+description: Learn about the main features and functions supported by Azure Boards. ms.custom: boards-get-started ms.technology: devops-new-user ms.assetid: